ngquerol/ngquerol.github.io/index.md

 title: Hey there !
 ---

-I am a 24 year old French student, majoring in Business Informatics (i.e. <abbr title="Méthodes Informatiques Appliquées à la Gestion des
+I am a 25 year old French developer.
-Entreprises">MIAGE</abbr> in French universities).

 Here's a short and non exhaustive list of my interests: